 - In a large bowl, beat butter and sugar until crumbly.
 Beat in egg.
 In another bowl, whisk flour, baking powder and salt; add to butter mixture alternately with milk, beating well after each addition.
 If desired, coarsely chop cranberries.
 Fold cranberries into batter.

 - Transfer to prepared pan.
-Bake 20-25 minutes or until a toothpick inserted in center comes out clean.
+Bake until a toothpick inserted in center comes out clean, 20-25 minutes.

 - In a large saucepan, combine brown sugar, water, sugar and butter; bring to a boil over medium heat, stirring constantly to dissolve sugar.
 Cook and stir until slightly thickened; stir in vanilla.
 Serve warm with cake.

 Nutrition Facts1 piece with 2 tablespoons sauce: 311 calories, 5g fat (3g saturated fat), 26mg cholesterol, 125mg sodium, 64g carbohydrate (50g sugars, 1g fiber), 3g protein.

 Originally published as Grandma Pietz' Cranberry Cake Pudding in Taste of Home September/October 2015